 - Storage space around the chassis: If you plan to take your ATV on an extended trip, a little extra storage space never hurt anyone.
 If you’re hunting, for example, you’ll want enough storage space to carry along whatever supplies you may need.
 Additionally, a bed may come in handy for transporting large game.

 - Torque and towing capacity: These two ‘T’ words are pretty important in the ATV community, as torque gives adventure-lovers the power they need to accomplish the thrills they desire, and towing capacity allows agriculturists to haul equipment, debris, and other materials that are particularly sizeable long distances.
 Also, though it may conflict with your vehicle’s warranty, a winch is useful when manpower alone is unable to free your ATV from a sticky situation.

 - Suspension: If you’re a beginner ATV rider, off-road trails are full of bumps, ruts, and other obstacles that are bound to cause discomfort, and chances are you’ll be spending quite a bit of time on your four-wheeled friend.
 A sore rump never made anyone’s day, so make sure to check out the vehicle’s shocks, specifically length and location.

 Itching for a little more info on beginner off-road vehicles?
 Visit Getting Started in Dirt Bike Riding and The Best ATV Accessories (Are Yours Warranty-Approved?) on The Mudslinger blog now!

-Buy one of the best ATVs for beginners, and get it shipped for free!
+Buy one of the best ATVs for beginners, and we can help with shipping!

-All Rumble Ready ATVs for sale come with a full Condition Report, are shipped for FREE to your door as-promised or your money back, and with a 90-Day Mechanical Guarantee!
+All Rumble Ready ATVs for sale can be shipped to your door, come with a full Condition Report, a 90-Day Mechanical Guarantee, and a 3-Day or 150-mile Money Back Guarantee.